rrevuru/aws-capstone-project/DataIngestion/DataIngestion.md

 #### Destination
-We had to create 4 S3 buckets inorder to transport the files from the source location to the destination S3 bucket
+I  had to create 4 S3 buckets inorder to transport the files from the source location to the destination S3 bucket

 ![image](S3buckets.png)